dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 # Apocalypse CTF by HTB (pwn challenges)

 Last week I have some time (not that much as I wish jejeje) to solve some of the PWN challenges at the **Apocalypse CTF** by Hack The Box, I manage to solve all challenges except for the last one.
 And I finished the "Sabotage" challenge after the CTF.
-I wanted to practice my  writing, so I decided to create a few entries for some challenge that I found interesting, so I hope is useful to someone.
+I wanted to practice my  writing, so I decided to create a few entries for some challenge that I found interesting, so I hope it is useful to someone.

 Here's a link to the challenges explained on this post